The way we deliver some of our services has changed during the COVID-19 pandemic.

 Telehealth may not be right for all healthcare problems.
 In some cases face-to-face consultations will still be needed and we've made allowances for that.
 Your doctor, specialist or allied health professional will let you know.

 At the beginning of the COVID-19 pandemic all telehealth appointments were bulk billed.
 This has now changed.

 Now, whether you come in and see us at Bendigo Primary Care Centre or use telehealth you will be billed the same way.
 That means you may be bulk billed, or you may receive a patient account, depending on your circumstances.

 At Bendigo Primary Care Centre, we offer bulk billing for:

 Patients who are not bulk billed will be issued with a patient account which must be paid on the day.
-With telehealth, payment can be made over the phone with our reception team immediately after your appointment.
+Payment can be made over the phone with our reception team immediately after your telehealth appointment.